RV Ferry

 US/Canada Border Information

-Passports are required when travelling between any two countries.
+Passports are required when traveling between any two countries.

 US aliens are required to bring an Alien Registration Receipt Card as proof of residence.